Lab 2: Miscellaneous Calculations

 Where:

-Calculate the net carbon balance of the plant over a 24-hour period, assuming 12 hours of light and 12 hours of darkness.
-Is the plant in a positive or negative carbon balance?
+Calculate the net carbon balance of the plant over a 24-hour period.
+Is it positive or negative?

-- Scattered light from particles in the water: 50 μmol photons m⁻² s⁻¹
+- Scattered light from particles = 50 μmol photons m⁻² s⁻¹

 - Calculate the total photon flux density at a depth of 2 meters.